pkarsy/AutomaticSchoolBellTimer/README.md

 Go with the browser to the same IP address(or school.local) as previously.
 You will see a timetable button, for testing you can choose a time very close to the current time.
 When testing choose * (=ALL) for active days.
 On school most probably the setting will be 1-5 (Monday-Friday).

 ## STEP 4.
 Connecting the DS3231 real time clock to the board.
 Highly recommended.
 Without a real time clock it is easy for the module to loose the time.
-Example is a power outage, combined with internet anavailability(The power outage affects the network equipment).
-Or a WIFI password change.
+Example is a power outage, followed by Internet disconnection.
+(The power outage affects the network equipment).
+Or a WIFI password change (Without updating our project).
 With the RTC, the module will continue to work for a long time, until we fix the problem.
 Full instrctions on:

 https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231